A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

-We can now investigate order by order the behavior of the models \MCH.
+We can now investigate order by order the behavior of the \MCH ~model.
 We have to study up to the fourth order term where the leading order of the velocity will appear in the first equation of \eqref{Eq:OuterSystemMCH}.
-After that, we adapt the demonstration to the \NMNCH \ model, where a reformulation of the problem will be necessary to avoid indeterminate forms in the asymptotic.
+After that, we adapt the argument to the \NMNCH ~model, where a reformulation of the problem will be necessary to avoid indeterminate forms in the asymptotic expansion.